Soft lighting and low maintenance houseplants bring organic contrast to this living room by Decorilla

 What are the best indoor plants to incorporate into your home?
-The answer can certainly depend on a number of factors like lighting conditions, temperature, environment and many more.
-There are some plants that adjust to most conditions a lot better than others so if you’re just starting out with plants or find yourself too busy, why not take the first step with low maintenance houseplants?
+The answer can certainly depend on a number of factors like lighting conditions, temperature, environment, and many more.
+So, if you’re just starting out with plants or find yourself too busy, why not take the first step with low-maintenance houseplants?

 1. Dracaena Lisa